-4.1.2 Challenges for Regulatory Activities with New Distribution Automation and DER Systems interconnecting increasing numbers and sizes of DER systems.
+4.1.2 Challenges for Regulatory Activities with New Distribution Automation and DER Systems

+This plethora of regulatory bodies creates challenges for the companies which are developing distribution automation plans and in particular, are installing and interconnecting increasing numbers and sizes of DER systems.
 Not only does each utility have its own DER interconnection procedures, but their governing regulations may be very different between neighboring towns, cities, and states.
 This leads to increasing conflicting technical requirements, jurisdictional confusion, and expensive delays.